Top 10 Tips for Volunteering

 4. Be humble

 Being humble doesn't mean thinking less of yourself, it means thinking of yourself less.
 When you volunteer you are there not for yourself, but for others.
-Along with that, remember that you don’t know everything and that just because something is different, it doesn’t mean it’s wrong.
+Sometimes new people we meet do things differently than us and that’s ok.

 In all things, God reminds us to pray.
 Pray when you are happy about your experiences, pray when you are uncertain or afraid.
 Pray for those you are serving and those you are serving with.
-Pray for our partner congregation and pray for the community.
+Pray for believers and pray for those who don’t yet know Jesus.

 "For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do."